 2. Tests considered for exemption status:

-- SAT: Test date prior to March 2016: Combined Verbal and Math score of 1070 with a minimum of 500 on both the verbal and math test
+- SAT: Test date prior to March 2016: Combined Verbal and Math score of 1070 with a minimum of 500 on the verbal test and/or math test

 - TAKS: Minimum score of 2200 on both the English and/or Math sections with at least a 3 on the writing component of the 11th grade TAKS (for a period of 3 years from the date of testing).